AVEVA/AVEVA-Samples/basic_samples/OMF_API/Readme.md

 These steps illustrate common OMF messages to send.
 Feel free to modify the samples and propose changes.

+NOTE: Automated tests are currently OCS only.
-NOTE: The examples for PI are not tested using the PI Connector Relay.
+NOTE: The examples for PI are not manually tested against the PI Connector Relay.